-Alternative 2, Environmental Enhancement and Ocean Disposal, consists of placing dredge material at the following locations: CSWH Expansion Area, Eelgrass Habitat Area, the ARSSS, and LA-2.
+Alternative 2, Environmental Enhancement and Ocean Disposal, consists of placing dredge material at the following locations: CSWH Expansion Area, Eelgrass Habitat Area, the ARSSS, LA-2 and LA-32.
 No new land would be created under Alternative 2.

 Implementation of Alternative 2 would result in the same type and extent of development at the CSWH Expansion Area and the Eelgrass Habitat Area disposal locations as described for Alternative 1.
-Alternative 2 would also result in the same disposal activities at LA-2, although more sediment would be disposed of under Alternative 2 (0.420 mcy) than Alternative 1 (0.004 mcy), which would result in a longer duration of disposal activities but would not adversely affect water quality because the LA-2 facility would continue to be operated as a deep water sediment disposal site consistent with previously approved operation permits.
-Alternative 2 would result in identical less than significant impacts as described for Alternative 1 at the CSWH Expansion Area, the Eelgrass Habitat Area, and LA-2.
-Therefore, the impact discussion for Alternative 2 will focus on the ARSSS disposal site, which was not included or discussed under Alternative 1.
+Alternative 2 would also result in the same type and extent of disposal activities at LA-2, although more sediment as would be disposed of occur under Alternative 2 (0.420 mcy)